spacetimeengineer/mupy/README.md

     :~$ ./muterm

 Obviously only certain system-codes will be valid for for input.
 A simple example can be expressed by the following operation.

+# Docker ( optional )

+If you prefer touse the provided docker image you will need to install docker at https://docs.docker.com/get-docker/ .

+### Build image

+    $ docker build -t mu .

+### Run container

+    $ docker run -i mu:latest

+### SSH into container

+ 	$ docker exec -it mu:latest /bin/bash

 # Examples